This course is only available for students in the BA International Studies.

 Limited places are also open for exchange students.

-Following on from the first-year courses “Sociolinguistics” and “Cultural Studies”, this course takes a micro and a macro approach to interaction between people and cultural groups.
+Following on from the first-year courses “Communicating Power” (renamed to "Sociolinguistics" starting September 2017) and “Cultural Studies”, this course takes a micro and a macro approach to interaction between people and cultural groups.

-The goal of this course is to provide students with the theoretical background to account for: 1.) the ways in which culture is used to shape worlds and world views; 2.) the different meanings from which our social worlds are constructed as they arise in everyday conversation.
+The goal of this course is to provide students with the theoretical background to account for: 1.) the different meanings from which our social worlds are constructed as they arise in everyday conversation; 2.) the ways in which culture is used to shape worlds and world views.

 More specifically, students will:

 Gain insight into how sociocultural interpretations are constructed through and during interaction;